wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/schema-extension-configuration.md

 });
 ```

-The Query operation will look like this:
+The query operation will look like this:

 ```graphql
 query {